avargasv/ContribsGH2-Z/PostZ.md

 using `ZIO.collectAll` and the later using instead `ZIO.collectAllPar` as explained before, we executed both for the organization "revelation".

-N.B.
-If you receive a 500 Htpp response (internal server error) when executing the application on Windows, probably the Windows Defender Firewall is blocking the Redis server.
-Try again and the problem will go away.
+*Please note, if you try these examples on Windows and receive a 500 HTTP response, probably the Defender Firewall is blocking Redis.
+Simply starting a new sbt session should solve the problem.*

 The following lines show part of a trace of the executions, displayed by the programs to the logger console.